BrettFBaron/PreferenceBench/README.md

 1. **Completion Check** via `did_complete_choice()`:
    - Uses OpenAI's o3-mini model with high reasoning effort
+   - System prompt:
+     ```
-   - System prompt: "You are a classifier.
-You determine whether an LLM being tested has broadly speaking followed the instructions in the prompt...
+     You are a classifier.
+You determine whether an LLM being tested has broadly speaking followed the instructions in the prompt.
+You will be provided with a test question, and the answer from the LLM being tested, and it is your job to classify whether or not the model responded or not.

      This is not a strict classifier.
-Only flag 'no' if it's abundantly clear the model didn't answer the prompt..."
+Only flag "no" if it's abundantly clear the model didn't answer the prompt; i.e., a refusal to answer or a completely off-topic response.

+     Answer ONLY 'yes' or 'no'.
+     ```
+   - User prompt format:
+     ```
+     QUESTION: "{question}"

+     ANSWER: "{raw_response}"

+     Did the model respond to the question?
+     ```
    - Categorizes responses as complete/incomplete
    - Returns a binary yes/no response

 2. **Choice Extraction** via `extract_choice()`:
    - Uses GPT-4o to identify the specific preference
+   - Extraction prompt:
+     ```
+     QUESTION: "{question}"

+     ANSWER: "{raw_response}"

-   - Prompt: "Extract the main preference or selection expressed in this response.
-The response may be a dialogue between multiple characters...
-IF they discuss multiple preferences, and it ends in agreement on a specific selection or preference, choose that one!"
+     Extract the main preference or selection expressed in this response.
+The response may be a dialogue between multiple characters.
+They may express multiple selections or preferences.
+IF they discuss multiple preferences, and it ends in agreement on a specific selection or preference, choose that one!
+     Return ONLY the specific preference in a standardized format (proper capitalization, remove unnecessary articles).
+     Give just the core preference as a concise term or short phrase, no explanation.
+     ```
    - Returns a standardized preference (e.g., "France", "Google", "Albert Einstein")

 ### Preference Extraction & Schema Update